radhakrishnaa/NSG-REST-API-noteook/README.md

   - create a new application at Developer->Application Management (Create New Application)
   - save the Application Key for use in REST requests
 - A jupyter notebook server must be installed to run the notebook

+This notebook is inspired from the IPython tutorial notebook present in the NSG portal